omise/card.js/README.md

 ```

 ### Specify a checkout form

-In some situations that the checkout button is not append in the right checkout form.
-You can set the `submitFormTarget` to reference the form that you want to submit it into the `card.js button behaviour`.
-After you submiting your credit card with `card.js form`, it will look into your `submitFormTarget` config and append the `Token Field` into that form.
-Then, submit it.
+In some situations if the checkout button is not append in the right checkout form, you can set the `submitFormTarget` to reference the form that you want to submit it into the `card.js button behaviour`.
+After  submiting the credit card from the form, it will look into your `submitFormTarget` config and append the `Token Field` into that form.
+Then submit it.

 ```html
 <script type="text/javascript">
     // Set default parameters